-After three years of testing, the Department will endeavor to identify which students do poorly on the exam because of their lack of engagement in the curriculum and/or with the exam itself.
-(See Appendix F. Student Correspondence, page 20) Conversely, we hope to identify gaps in the knowledge of otherwise exemplary students.
-Once we have identified these gaps in knowledge, we can address ways in which our curriculum might better meet the students' needs.
+After three years of testing, the Department had hoped to identify which students do poorly on the exam because of their lack of engagement in the curriculum and/or with the exam itself.
+(See Appendix F. Student Correspondence and the Duration Totals Chart below.)
+The Committee hoped to identify gaps in the knowledge of otherwise exemplary students in order to address ways in which our curriculum might better meet the students' needs.
+If no significant gaps existed, the committee had planned to look toward ways to incentivize our students to recognize the importance of the exam as a legacy, rather than as a burden.